aaron-grau/curic/react/projects/todo_redux/README.md

 The goal of a container component is to allow the presentational component to be as simple and lightweight as possible.
 To this end, we map the application state and the `Store`'s dispatch to a set of props that get passed to the presentational component.

-Refer to the [components]:'../../readings/components.md' and [connect]:'../../readings/redux_connect.md' reading if you need a refresher on container components.
+Refer to the [components][components_reading] and [connect][connect_reading]reading if you need a refresher on container components.

 + Create a file `components/todo_list_container.js`
 + Import both the `connect` function and the (as of yet unwritten) `TodoList` presentational component
 + Create `mapStateToProps` and `mapDispatchToProps` functions for your `TodoList` component
-  + Think about what part of the state this component will need access to
-    + Use the `allTodos` selector you created
+  + Use the `allTodos` selector you created to give this component access to a list of todos
-  + Plan out what actions this component will need to dispatch
-    + Use the `fetchTodos` action you created
+  + Use the `fetchTodos` action you created to allow this component to dispatch an action to load todos from the database
 + Pass your `mapStateToProps` and `mapDispatchToProps` functions to `connect`
 + Call this `connect` function with your `TodoList` component as an argument
 + Export the result of that function call